EconomyLens.com

 Related

-“I held constructive meetings in Washington with Secretary of Commerce Howard Lutnick, Secretary of the Treasury Scott Bessent and Trade Representative Jamieson Greer,” Parmelin said on X, following his fresh trip.
+“I held constructive meetings in Washington with Secretary of Commerce Howard Lutnick, Secretary of the Treasury Scott Bessent, and Trade Representative Jamieson Greer,” Parmelin said on X, following his fresh trip.
 “Switzerland sees real opportunity ahead for both countries and is committed to deepening our economic partnership.”
-Switzerland’s domestic Keystone-ATS news agency reported that the economy ministry was not providing details on the content of the talks “for tactical reasons related to the negotiations”.
+Switzerland’s domestic Keystone-ATS news agency said the economy ministry was not giving details on the content of the talks “for tactical reasons related to the negotiations.”

 The 39-percent tariff rate was up from a 10-percent “baseline” levy that Trump launched in April on US imports of goods from around the world.
 The new, higher tariff rate jeopardizes entire sectors of the export-heavy Swiss economy, notably watchmaking and industrial machinery, but also chocolate and cheese.
 Swiss businesses worry that competitors in other wealthy economies will have an edge, with the European Union and Japan having negotiated a 15-percent tariff and Britain securing a rate of 10 percent.